 Views are a major amenity in residential development.
-Views of the downtown and northshore mountains may be possible from the site.
-New development that takes advantage of this view opportunity must also respect views from homes to the south.
-A view analysis which illustrates the impact of new development on existing views will be required with any development permit application.
+Good views of the northshore mountains are possible from the site.
+New development which takes advantage of this view opportunity must also respect views from nearby homes.

 New development should take advantage of any potential views without unduly compromising existing views enjoyed by nearby homes.